rvounik/frontend2/README.md

 Because of this, selector names can be very simple although I'd still recommend sticking to BEM naming conventions.

 Keep in mind that every child component requires its own style import on top.
 Without this, no CSS is assigned to that component.
-Also, specifically importing CSS will just assign the global selectors from it.
-To be able to use your own, custom selectors you will need to refer to your imported styles in your elements.
+Also, specifically importing CSS will just assign the global selectors (h1, section, li) from it.
+To be able to use your own, custom selectors (.something, .listView) you will need to refer to your imported styles in your elements.
 For example:

-`import style from './../style/someMasterComponentStylesheet.css`
+`import style from './../style/someStylesheet.css`

 `<someElement className={ style.someCustomSelector }`